willroberts/raven-shield-2020/README.md

 * In `RavenShield.ini`
   * If necessary, change the values of the server ports.
-    * `Port`: Default value is 6777, but set this to the value you are assigned
+    * `Port`: Default value is 6777, but set this to the value you are assigned.
+If connecting to your assigned port takes you to someone else's server, they have used your port.
+If this happens, add 10000 to every port number and try again.
     * `ServerBeaconPort`: Set to `Port` plus 1000
     * `BeaconPort`: Set to `Port` plus 2000
     * `m_iRegSvrPort`: Set to `Port` minus 1000